vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-04-data-types.md

 ```

 If you put the square brackets *after* the identifier together with an
-indication of size you will get a fixed-size array.
+indication of size, you will get a fixed-size array.
 Fixed-size arrays
 are allocated on the stack (if used as local variables) or in-line
 allocated (if used as fields) and you can't reallocate them later.